 Bob’s cover is now completely detached and can be set aside for the rest of the repair.

-To access the side brush motor, first remove the mainboard.
+To access the power switch, first remove the mainboard.

 Disconnect all remaining 12 circuit plugs from the mainboard.
 Press the small tab on each circuit plug and pull to disconnect.

 Remove 3 screws on the mainboard.
 Keep them aside for later reassembly.
 Now lift the mainboard out of Bob.

 In front of Bob’s right wheel you’ll see the side brush motor, held in place by 3 screws.

 Remove all 3 and keep them aside for later reassembly.

 Slide the power switch up and out of its space located on Bob’s side.

 The wires feed into Bob’s battery compartment.
 Remove the screw holding the small wire cover, then lift it up and keep aside.

 Gently pull the wiring through the gap and you’ll see the circuit junction that connects the switch to Bob’s battery.
 Pull to unplug.